vineethgithub2311/NU_datascience_HW/README.md

-# pushed screenshots of each year of stock with the VBA files
+# Pushed screenshots of analyses for years 2014, 2015, and 2016 stock data along with the VBA file.